kaby76/Piggy/README.md

 Like JSP, Piggy does not separate "model/view" as discussed by Parr (2).
-So, the logic of the translation to pinvoke declarations is interspersed with the model, which is the AST.
+So, the logic of the translation to pinvoke declarations is interspersed with the model--the AST pattern.
-In the future, a tree matching template could be formalized in order to further the concept of a tree matching template.
+In the future, a tree matching template could be formalized in order to refine the concept of a tree matching template.
+It's probably been done before, but I haven't had time to fully research the idea.

 ## References